Field Days Frequently Asked Questions

 Are walk-ins allowed at DAPFD?

 The Friday intensives have a smaller group size to ensure everyone has a chance to fully participate.
-We encourage folks to sign up by September 15th to make sure we can have a place for everyone.
+We encourage folks to sign up ahead of time to make sure we can have a place for everyone.

 Where is DAPFD?